 In VoiceGuide v5 and v6 the way the numbers are spoken can be changed by editing the file: lib_num2wav.vbs located in VoiceGuide's \system\vbs\ subdirectory.
 This is useful if it is required to say numbers/amounts in a language other then English.
 Please read the lib_num2wav.vbs file for more information.

 In VoiceGuide v7 a DLL file is used to generate the list of WAV files needed to speak the number.
 The DLL is called vgLib_SayNumbers.dll and is located in VoiceGuide's \system\dll\ subdirectory.
-The source code and full VS2005 C# project required to build the DLL can be found in this VoiceGuide subdirectory: \system\dll\Source\vgLib_SayNumbers.
+The source code (in C#) and full MS Visual Studio project file required to build the DLL can be found in this VoiceGuide subdirectory: \system\dll\Source\vgLib_SayNumbers.
 After building the new DLL just place it in VoiceGuide's \system\dll\ subdirectory and restart VoiceGuide in order for VoiceGuide to start using the new DLL.